vvr-hub/locust-load-tests-sample/README.md

 │── README.md                       # Project Documentation
 ```

-**NOTE:** The data.json file acts as a simple database for the Mock API.providing a static data source.
+**NOTE:** The data.json file acts as a simple database for the Mock API providing a static data source.
 The mock_api/api.py reads and writes data from data.json.
-Since the data is stored in a file, it remains the same across test runs unless manually changed.

 ## 📊 Viewing Locust Reports